-Describing the exact nature of the "Colossian Heresy" is one of the great problems of N.T. scholarship.
-The church knew what Paul was talking about, but we don't to the same extent.
+Describing the exact nature of the 'Colossian Heresy' is one of the great problems of NT scholarship.
+The church knew what Paul was talking about, but we do not to the same extent.
 We only have Paul's answer, not a description of the problem.
 What is clear, is that the Colossians were mixing Christianity with other religious thought and philosophies (2:8).
 So the basic problem seems to be syncretism, a blurring and perversion of the gospel, which Paul warns against.

 In Colossae, as today, there was a market place of religious ideas, from which people pick and chose what they like, regardless of whether these ideas fit together into a logical framework.
 In this way of thinking, there is no room for any claim to exclusive revelation, such as Jesus claiming to be the only way to God.

 The basic concern of Hellenistic thought was asking how man could escape from the lower, evil, earthly realm and reach the heavenly, spiritual realm.
 They believed that this was achieved through ecstatic experiences.
 Mystery cults, involving strict discipline in initiations into secret rites promised freedom from the evil body, enlightenment and union with the god or goddess of the cult.

 Syncretistic teaching, an amalgam of various religions was a characteristic of Greek and Roman times, where newer and older religions and religions from different areas were combined.
 When Christianity was introduced into the area, it also was incorporated into the local religious scene.
 It was just another cult to be combined into the mixture which already existed.
 Phrygia, which contained a mixture of cultures and peoples, was a sure centre for syncretism.

 The Hellenistic and mystery religions called themselves "philosophies," hence Paul's warnings (2:8).
 The temptation was for Christians to come under the power of other heavenly intermediaries, and to go beyond Christ through knowledge from visions.